Research Integrity Annual Statement 2022

 The Institute has appointed an independent third party, NAVEX, to provide an external whistleblowing hotline service that is available 24 hours a day, 7 days a week.

-The Beatson creates and embeds a research environment in which all staff and students feel comfortable to raise concerns or report instances of misconduct through research integrity training with the research integrity adviser, signposting on our research integrity toolkit on the intranet and on our research integrity page on the Beatson website and our research policies.
-In addition, the research integrity adviser is available for staff and students to have confidential discussions, raise concerns or report research misconduct.
+The CRUK Scotland Institute creates and embeds a research environment in which all staff and students feel comfortable to raise concerns or report instances of misconduct through research integrity training with the Head of the Research Integrity Service, signposting on our research integrity toolkit on the intranet and on our research integrity page on the CRUK Scotland Institute’s website and our research policies.
+In addition, the Head of the Research Integrity Service is available for staff and students to have confidential discussions, raise concerns or report research misconduct.
 In line with the Concordat to Support Research Integrity, our research integrity induction emphasises researchers' responsibility to report research misconduct.

 Section 3B Information on investigations of research misconduct that have been undertaken

-In 2022, there were no formal research misconduct investigations at the CRUK Beatson Institute.
-However, anonymous allegations of research misconduct, made by Claire Francis or posted on PubPeer, and concerns raised by a journal, were reviewed by the research integrity adviser in accordance with our Misconduct in Research Policy and Statement (see Table below).
-None of the initial informal investigations performed by the research integrity adviser proceeded to preliminary or formal research misconduct investigations.
+In 2023, there were no formal research misconduct investigations at the CRUK Scotland Institute.
+However, anonymous allegations of research misconduct posted on PubPeer or concerns raised by individuals and journals, were reviewed by the Head of the Research Integrity Service in accordance with our Misconduct in Research Policy and statement.
+None of the initial informal investigations performed by the Head of the Research Integrity Service proceeded to preliminary or formal investigation.

 --------------------------------------------------------------------------------------------------------------------------

-This statement was prepared by the Beatson Institute's Research Integrity Adviser and approved by the Beatson Institute's Senior Management Team – March 2023.
+This statement was prepared by the Head of the Research Integrity Service at the CRUK Scotland Institute and was approved by the Institute's Board of Directors - March 2024.
 Further information on the statement can be obtained by emailing Dr Catherine Winchester.

 Previous Research Integrity Annual Statements